Last Updated on May 25, 2025 by

 - Green fruits and vegetables

-- Fish, beef, liver, and eggs
+- Fish, meat, liver, and eggs

 Increased consumption of Iron Rich and Iron-Fortified food is necessary, as it is dietary diversification